-Ursula A. Matulonis, MD is Medical Director and Disease Center Leader of the Medical Gynecologic Oncology Program at Dana-Farber Cancer Institute and Associate Professor of Medicine at Harvard Medical School.
+Ursula A. Matulonis, MD, is Chief and Director of the Division of Gynecologic Oncology at the Dana-Farber Cancer Institute and Professor of Medicine at Harvard Medical School.
 She is the first recipient of the Brock-Wilson Family Chair at the Dana-Farber Cancer Institute.
 She co-leads the ovarian cancer program within the Dana-Farber/Harvard Cancer Center.
-Her research focuses on developing new targeted therapies for gynecologic malignancies, with an interest in the genetic changes in ovarian cancer that can lead to rationale drug development and selection.
+Her research focuses on developing new targeted therapies for gynecologic malignancies, with a specific interest in ovarian cancer and endometrial cancer.

 After receiving her MD from Albany Medical College, she completed an internship and residency at the University of Pittsburgh, followed by a medical oncology fellowship at the Dana-Farber Cancer Institute in Boston, MA